kaikaizi/PdfCropper/README.txt

 Editing source file to suit your needs.
-To manually set the left / right / upper / bottom margins in pixels to crop, uncomment line 69-70 and edit dims array (and comment out line 73).
+To manually set the left / right / upper / bottom margins in pixels to crop, uncomment line 74 and edit dims array (and comment out line 76).

 The automation of margin detection (procPng()) is based on simple thresholding of consecutive dark blotches for a row (column).
-The brightness (or red component for color png) is below tol (defined on line 51), then it is considered dark.
-If there are more than "Th" consecutive dark blotches on a column (or "Tw", on a row, the two variables defined on line 53), then the row (column) is considered to have actual content and thus excluded from margin.
+The brightness (or red component for color png) is below tol (defined on line 52), then it is considered dark.
+If there are more than "Th" consecutive dark blotches on a column (or "Tw", on a row, the two variables), then the row (column) is considered to have actual content and thus excluded from margin.
-After cropping, the Lmargin, Rmargin, Umargin and Bmargin values on line 51 are used to determine the remaining margins surrounding cropped content.
+After cropping, the Lmargin, Rmargin, Umargin and Bmargin values on line 50 are used to determine the remaining margins surrounding cropped content.
 Play with these parameters if the output png image is unsatisfactory.